department-of-veterans-affairs/vets-website/va-gov/pages/health-care/health-needs-conditions/mental-health.md

 <div class="va-introtext">

 Find out how to access VA mental health services for post-traumatic stress disorder (PTSD), depression, grief, anxiety-related conditions, and other needs.
+You can use some services even if you're not enrolled in VA health care.

 </div>